Accessory Dwelling Unit

 An ADU provides secondary access to homeownership, can offer inexpensive long-term housing, or provide extra rental income.
 They call ADU “secondary units” because they are smaller than one unit of a principal residence on the lot (typically less than 1,200 square feet).
 They may be stand-alone structures, like an apartment over a garage, or be built into existing garages or yards — typically with separate entries directly from the exterior.
 These units must also meet parking requirements within 600 feet of the principal residence.

 In-Law Units and Accessory Dwelling Units are similar.
 They are building both onto a property in a way that provides a separate housing unit.
 The primary difference is an accessory dwelling unit must have its cooking facilities while an in-law unit does not.
 An in-law unit may also have lower cost requirements than an additional dwelling unit, depending on the location within the city.
-For example, Los Angeles requires accessory dwelling units to meet the exact design review standards of traditional houses.
+For example, Los Angeles requires accessory dwelling units to meet traditional houses’ exact design review standards.
 In contrast, cities like Long Beach allow for smaller or missing parking spaces if the lot already contains two off-street parking spaces.

 ADU Pre-approved Plans Overview